 The already-pressing question has only grown in importance in a post-Covid world, and Clover’s ability to consistently deliver high-quality produce cultivated under controlled conditions has seen demand skyrocket.
-By controlling the entire supply and distribution chain, Clover is able to provide consumers cultivation provenance to a degree that’s virtually impossible for the average retail and dining establishment to match.
+By controlling the entire supply and distribution chain, Clover is able to provide consumers with cultivation provenance to a degree that’s virtually impossible for the average retail and dining establishment to match.
 This along with their lean (“but not mean”, says HR head Winston) team allowed them to pivot to meet the burgeoning demand from consumers for whom hygiene and quality were suddenly of paramount concern.

 Helping farmers make decisions

-Facing uncertainty every step of the way, the conventional farmer grapples constantly with decisions such as what to grow, how best to grow, how much to invest, where to sell, etc. Clover’s ability to enhance decision making using demand-based solutions helps alleviate these problems for farmers, raises yield and cash-flow predictability, and allows for forecasts beyond the short-term.
+Facing uncertainty every step of the way, the conventional farmer grapples constantly with decisions such as what to grow, how best to grow, how much to invest, where to sell, etc. Clover’s ability to enhance decision-making using demand-based solutions helps alleviate these problems for farmers, raises yield and cash-flow predictability, and allows for forecasts beyond the short term.
 This was previously unthinkable for farmers operating traditionally and facing the brunt of climate change, emergency lockdowns, policy changes, and the like with little to no warning or assistance.